TexasBell County

 Critical Deadlines

-• ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
-Failing to request this hearing will result in an automatic suspension of your driver's license.
+• ALR Hearing: You have 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge your license suspension.

-• Court Appearance: You will receive a notice of your court appearance date.
-Missing this date will result in a warrant for your arrest.
+• Court Appearance: The date for your first court appearance will be on your release paperwork.
+Missing this date can result in a warrant for your arrest.

 DUI Enforcement in Bell County

-Bell County law enforcement actively targets impaired drivers.
-Due to the high population density, driven by the Killeen-Temple-Belton corridor and Fort Cavazos, there is a high volume of traffic enforcement.
-While specific checkpoint locations are not publicly advertised, be aware of increased patrols, especially on Friday and Saturday nights, which are peak operational windows for DUI arrests.
+Bell County, driven by the Killeen-Temple-Belton corridor and the influence of Fort Cavazos, experiences a high volume of traffic enforcement.
+While specific checkpoint locations are not publicly advertised, increased enforcement is common during holidays and weekends.

 Local Resources